 If it’s over give your mind a break.

 Since then I have become more reserved with my romantic life and I try to keep things low-key with my current relationships.
-Finally, I also maintain a rule of not keep my ex-boyfriends on my social networks, just because I consider it healthier for our mental health, and because you can avoid conflicts with your future partners.
+Finally, I also maintain a rule of not keep my ex-boyfriends on my social networks, just because I consider it healthier for my mental health!
+Besides, you can avoid conflicts with your future partners.

 Finally, I must emphasize that this is what works for me, if it does not bother you to keep your exes on your social networks, it’s up to you.